-At the end of the day Search Engine Optimization is meant to increase your rankings.
-To get there though you need a good site, great content and links.
+At the end of the day, Search Engine Optimization is meant to increase your rankings.
+To get there though you need a good site, great content, and links.
 What often happens though is that if you do SEO right, business relationships pop up.
 What I have found is that conducting search engine optimization has brought about those treasured underlined blue fonts to get directed to your site, but it leads you to people and businesses that are more than willing to start a relationship with you.
-Today, I’ll take you through how SEO and linkbuilding helps get your business not only ranked higher, but it gets you more connected.
+Today, I’ll take you through how SEO and link building helps get your business not only ranked higher, but it get you more connected.

-Part of a SEO’s job is to help find you link opportunities that can direct ranking signals and traffic to your site.
-What often happens though is that you’ll find organizations, blogs or community organizations who have linked to your competitors because of a sponsorship or joint program.
+Part of an SEO’s job is to help find link opportunities that can direct ranking signals and traffic to your site.
+What often happens though is that you’ll find organizations, blogs, or community organizations that have linked to your competitors because of a sponsorship or joint program.
 Take advantage of this opportunity and contact that company to see how your business can contribute and get a link on the site as well.

 Real World Example

 I’ll give you my favorite example of how link scraping and prospecting helped get one of my clients a wealth of value: